-Description The subjects comprise a traditional Farmhouse, 2 storeys in height with a single storey projection.
-Accommodation Ground Floor - Vestibule/Hallway, Sittingroom, Diningroom, Rear Hall, Familyroom, Showerroom, Kitchen/Dining/Snug, Utility.
-First Floor - 2 Landings, 4 Bedrooms, 2 Bathrooms.
-Gross internal floor area (m2) 241 Neighbourhood and location The property is situated in rural surroundings adjacent to the A95 trunk road, approximately 10 miles from Grantown on Spey and 12 miles from Aberlour where most facilities are available.
-Age Circa.
-160 years.
-Weather Dry, bright and cold following a frost overnight.
-The report should be read within the context of.
-Chimney stacks Stone built and having cement flashings.
+Description The subjects comprise a detached Cottage, single storey and attic in height.
+Accommodation Ground Floor - Hallway, Sitting/Bedroom 3, open plan Living/Dining and Kitchen, Bathroom.
+Attic Floor - Landing, 2 Bedrooms Gross internal floor area (m2) 57m2 (excluding areas of restricted head height).
+Neighbourhood and location The property is situated in upland rural surroundings, approximately 4 miles to the East of Dufftown where local amenities are available.
+Age 124+ years.
+Weather Overcast and wet.
+The report should be read in context of these weather conditions.
+Chimney stacks There are two stone stacks and one block-built stack, having cement and either lead or zinc flashings.
 Visually inspected with the aid of binoculars where required.

-Roofing including roof space The roof structures are of pitched design and comprise timber rafters clad with slates on timber sarking.
-There are some small areas of flat roofing clad in lead or copper.
-Roof valleys would appear to be formed in either lead or zinc.
-The inspection of the roof space was undertaken from the vicinity of the ceiling hatch only due to a lack of fixed crawl boards.
-Insulation has been laid between the ceiling joists where seen.
-Not all of the roof timbers internally or roof coverings externally could be inspected.
+· Roofing including roof space The roof is of pitched design, incorporating dormer projections to the front, is timber framed and clad with slates.
+Both the dormers would appear to have mineral felt roof coverings.
+A very limited inspection of only a small part of the roof space was possible, adjacent to the hot water cylinder.
+This revealed evidence of some new rafters bolted to original timbers.
 Sloping roofs were visually inspected with the aid of binoculars where required.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Cast iron manufacture with the gutters being half round in design.
+Rainwater fittings PVC manufacture.
 Visually inspected with the aid of binoculars where required.
-Main walls Traditional stone/granite walls, pointed externally and incorporating sub- floor ventilation.
+Main walls The walls are of traditional masonry construction, the stonework being pointed externally.As is usual in a property of this age,there was no visible evidence of a damp proof course.
 Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Windows, external doors and joinery The windows are of timber sash and casement single glazed, uPVC double glazed or timber velux design.
-Outer doors are of timber single or double glazed design.
+Windows, external doors and joinery With the exception of one single glazed window, the windows are of timber double glazed design.
+The outer door is of solid timber design.
 Fascias are formed in softwood.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-External decorations External woodwork has been painted.
+External decorations External woodwork has been painted or stained.
 Visually inspected.
 Conservatories / porches None.
 Communal areas None.